-The collective leadership of FirstRand, including the FirstRand Chief Executive Officer ("CEO"), Deputy CEO, Chief Financial Officer and the franchise CEOs, determines the Group strategy and is accountable for the overall performance of the Group.
+The Group's Strategic Executive Committee comprising the FirstRand Chief Executive Officer ("CEO"), Deputy CEO, Chief Financial Officer and franchise CEOs, determines the Group's strategy and is accountable for the overall performance of the Group.
 Each franchise then takes ownership of its strategy, which is executed within the boundaries of the Group's vision and shared business philosophy.